Weeton-with-Preese: History

 The place-name Weeton — first recorded in the Domesday Book as Widetun — derives from the Old English wiðig (willow) and -tūn (settlement).
-The village presumably derived its name from the presence of indigenous or farmed willows.
+The village presumably derived its name from the presence of indigenous or farmed willow trees.
 To this day, there are fine specimens of willow trees in Weeton.

-After 1066, the lordship of Weeton passed from the Northumbrian Earl Tostig to the Norman warlord Roger of Poitou.
+After 1066 the lordship of Weeton passed from the Northumbrian Earl Tostig to the Norman warlord Roger of Poitou.
 Weeton’s value at this time was assessed at "two carucates" (an area of arable land that could be worked in one day by two ploughteams).

-Some time after the Domesday survey, the lordship of Weeton passed to the Butler family, early lords of Amounderness, who in 1328 became the Earls of Ormonde. the fourteenth century, the Butlers owned extensive lands, mills and fisheries in the manors of Weeton, Little Marton, Treales, Wesham, Mowbreck, Greenhalgh, Thistleton, Out Rawcliffe, Bradkirk, Medlar and Esprick.
+Some time after the Domesday survey, the lordship of Weeton passed to the Butler family, early lords of the Amounderness Hundred, who in 1328 became the Earls of Ormonde.
+In the fourteenth century the Butlers owned extensive lands, mills and fisheries in the manors of Weeton, Little Marton, Treales, Wesham, Mowbreck, Greenhalgh, Thistleton, Out Rawcliffe, Bradkirk, Medlar and Esprick.

 The manors of Weeton, Preese, Mythop and Swarbrick were acquired by Sir Thomas Stanley of Lathom, later the first Earl of Derby, in 1400.
 They continued as part of the family estate until 1955.
-In the nineteenth century, the Earl of Derby commonly used the title ‘Baron of Weeton’.
-The title is no longer used and although there is evidence it may also have been used by Theobald Walter in the twelfth century, Weeton’s status as a barony was it seems always a matter of dispute.
+In the nineteenth century, the Earl of Derby commonly used the title "Baron of Weeton".
+The title is no longer used and although there is evidence it may also have been used by Theobald Walter in the twelfth century, Weeton's status as a barony was it seems always a matter of dispute.

+Preese Hall was the ancient seat of the Prees family.
+On the death of Margery de Prees, about 1401, it passed to her nephew, Edmund Skillicorne and it remained in the Skillicorne family until about 1612 when the manor was sold.